zhangyh98/blockchain/src/consensus/README.md

 English | [中文](README_CN.md)

 ## Introduction
 The `consensus` module is one of the core modules of the blockchain.
-CHAIN packages the transaction collection and creates a consensus proposal for further processing by the `consensus` module.
+BUBICHAIN packages the transaction collection and creates a consensus proposal for further processing by the `consensus` module.
 Each node in the blockchain will review and vote on the proposal through the `consensus` module.
 After each node agrees on the proposal, then the proposal will be submitted to other modules to execute the transactions within it, and finally generate a block.

 ## Module Structure
 Class name | Statement file | Function